 Across Scotland ProjectScotland (part of the Volunteering Matters Family) supports young people to reach their potential through tailored support, mentoring and the opportunity to experience the benefits of volunteering themselves and the support of a volunteer mentors.

-This role is regulated work and as such a PVG update or new membership is required (we organise this for volunteers/Mentees and there is no cost involved).
+This role is regulated work and as such a PVG update or new membership is required (we organise this for volunteers/mentees and there is no cost involved either).

 Minimum age: 18

 Expenses details: The mentor/mentee sessions can take place in a variety of ways, (see above) if they are face to face meetings in the local community, we reimburse travel expenses that are reasonable and claimed through our volunteer expenses claim process In line with HRMC guidance, we reimburse 45p per mile and bus and train travel provided tickets are provided as proof of purchase.